Myths and Facts About Hearing Aids

-Myth: Hearing aids restore hearing to normal just as an eyeglass prescription can restore vision to 20/20.
+Myth: Hearing aids restore hearing to normal just as prescription eyeglasses can restore vision to 20/20.

-Fact: Hearing aids do not restore hearing to “normal.”
-Hearing aids do not “cure” your hearing loss, but they provide benefit and improvement in communication.
-They can improve your hearing and listening abilities, and they can substantially improve your quality of life.
+Fact: Hearing aids do not restore hearing to “normal” or “cure” hearing loss.
+Hearing aids simply amplify the parts of the speech signal that your ear is missing while reducing other background sounds.
+So even though they do not cure hearing loss they can significantly improve your hearing and listening abilities which can substantially improve your quality of life.

 Myth: You can save time and money by buying hearing aids online or by mail order.